ray-x/go.nvim/README.md

 - richgo
 - gotestsum

-Normally if you run `GoFmt` and the configured binary (e.g. golines) was not installed, the plugin will install it for you.
+If you run `GoFmt` and the configured binary (e.g. golines) was not installed, the plugin will install it for you.
 But the first run of `GoFmt` may fail.
-It is recommended to run `GoInstallBinaries` to install all binaries before using the plugin.
+Recommended to run `GoInstallBinaries` to install all binaries before using the plugin.

 | command                        | Description                                                                                                         |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------------------- |